Siddhesh19991/Omnifood/README.md

 # Omnifood Project

 A healthy meal delivery app.
+The main objective of this project was to get hands-on experience in Javascript, HTML and CSS.
+So there is no backend or database connection in this particular project.
+I have done another in-depth project that includes backend connection and more, the link to that repo is [here](https://github.com/Siddhesh19991/Social_networking_web_application)

 Deployed website URL: https://omnifood-siddhesh.netlify.app/